jonpugh/vagrant-development-vm/README.md

     The first time you do this it will download the [precise-vbox-4.2.18.2](http://fattony.zivtech.com/files/precise-vbox-4.2.18.2.box)
     Vagrant box from Zivtech's Server.
 This may take a while depending on your bandwidth.

+    Once that's done, it will provision the server according to the puppet modules.
+This will also take a long time.

 3. Coming soon...
   Vagrant still doesn't see nsfd so I'm rebooting to see if that fixes it.